erewok/simpleservantblog/README.md

 - Build User-add, User-edit admin stuff
 - Make admin Get all posts.
 Not just published ones.
 - Fix date-inputter which formats and frustrates editing attempts.
+- Make it possible to add/edit series/author for posts.
 - ~~Make elm-admin bundle~~
 - ~~Make Posts FK to User table, not author, Or use author as one-to-one with User~~
 - ~~Write create-tables script and add to cabal for output~~